Download this e-book and optimize your finances and save money by using the best financial services available in Switzerland!

 If you do not want to trust your money with a foreign bank, you could use Neon bank for your purchases abroad.
 They also have free transactions in foreign currencies and abroad.
 This means you can have the advantages of Revolut with the benefits of a local bank.
 For more details about how I use cards, read about my entire payment card strategy.

 Although I still have my Revolut card, I mainly use my Neon card now.
-It is more practical.
+It is more practical, more transparent and about the same level of fees.

 Finally, if you do not know what to choose between Revolut and Wise, I have written an entire article about Revolut vs Wise.

-Did you ever try a Revolut card?
+Have you ever tried a Revolut card?
 Which payment card do you use?

 Recommended reading